LinuxForHealth/cdm-fhir-ig/README.md

 ## Versioning IG Releases

+IG versioning follows the semantic release pattern of MAJOR.MINOR.REVISION.
 Please follow the guidelines listed below when making changes to this repo and labeling IG releases.

-Changes must be made to the following files to version the IG.
-This will ensure the automatmed releases work correctly.

-- package.json (root folder)
-- data/package.json
-- data/config.yaml
+### When to change the version

 IG releases and version numbers should be modified as follows:

-1. **New major versions on breaking changes**
+1. **Bump MAJOR version (N.x.x) on breaking changes**
     - New required fields on existing profiles
     - Tighter cardinality restrictions on existing fields
     - Tighter data type or valueset binding constraints on existing profiles
     - Code changes to existing vocabularies
     - Url changes to existing profiles, vocabularies, etc.

-2. **New minor version on non-breaking IG profile changes**
+2. **Bump MINOR version (x.N.x) on non-breaking IG profile changes**
     - New profiles or extensions
     - New codes, coding system, or vocabularies
     - Looser cardinality restrictions on existing fields
     - Looser data type or valueset binding constraints on existing profiles
     - New optional fields on existing profiles

-3. **New revision on documentation changes that are reflected in the IG**
+3. **Bump REVISION number (x.x.N) on documentation changes that are reflected in the IG**
     - Changes to descriptions of profiles, extensions, or codes
     - Changes on IG pages that do not impact the profiles

-4. **No version updates on other repo changes that do not affect the IG**
+4. **No version change to be made on other repo changes that do not affect the IG**
+    - Build CI changes
     - Documentation in github pages only that are reflected in the IG (readme.md, etc)
+    - Any other change not reflected in the IG web site or artifacts

+### How to change the version
+Changes must be made to the following files to version the IG.
+This will ensure the automated releases work correctly.

+- package.json (root folder)
+- data/package.json
-    - Build CI changes
+- data/config.yaml